Listen to this article

 #2 AP denial at Port of Entry

 If your Advance Parole is approved, you will receive an I-512 which can be used to re-enter the USA.

 If you plan to return to the USA using your valid H1B, then you can safely travel without AP as well.

 These days, USCIS issues a combo card for both i485 EAD and AP.
 So, you need to wait for this card to be approved and receive it before travel.

 #2 Re-Enter USA with AP status

-If you use AP to re-enter the USA, your status on i94 will show as “Parolee” and i94 will be valid on for 1 year.
+If you use Advance parole to re-enter the USA, your status on i94 will show as “Parolee” and i94 will be valid for 1 year.

 You can change your i94 status again to H1B by filing an H1B extension, Amendment, or Transfer after entering on AP.
-Once H1B is approved, you will get a new i94 with status as “H1B Admitted“.
+Once H1B is approved, you will get a new i94 with the status as “H1B Admitted“.

 If you plan to re-enter the USA using AP and directly want to work for a NEW employer (which does not hold your H1B currently) on Day 1, then you need to use your i485 EAD.

 Status after AP i94 Expired

-If you do not change your status from “Parolee” to “H1B” explicitly by filing an H1B extension, your status will automatically be changed to ‘period of authorized stay’ with i485 pending once i94 expires.
+If you do not change your status from “Parolee” to “H1B” explicitly by filing an H1B extension, your status will automatically be changed to a ‘period of authorized stay’ with i485 pending once i94 expires.

-You will have to use your EAD to keep working if you want.
+You will have to use your i-485 EAD (filed using form i765) to keep working if you want.